How to Leave a Toxic Relationship: Information and Advice

 How to leave a toxic relationship and how to fix a toxic relationship FAQs

 Can you fix a very toxic relationship?

 You can fix a toxic relationship if both partners are willing to participate in the process and if it’s the healthy choice for you.
 While some very toxic relationships have successfully been turned around, it is not always the case, and setting unrealistic expectations can cause more pain.
 If you want to repair your toxic relationship, seeking professional help can be a good idea.

 Can a toxic person change?

-If a relationship can be saved for the right reasons, then it’s always worth to give it a try.
+If a relationship can be saved for the right reasons, it may be worth giving it a try.
 However, this depends on what the toxic traits are and what both people are doing to try and fix the toxic relationship and make their (non-toxic) partner feel valued again.

 Do toxic relationships ever last?

-They last for as long as you allow them to!
-You have the power to either feed or starve them, so the duration depends on what one or either of you are doing about the relationship.
+Toxic relationships can last for as long as you let them last.
+You can have the power to continue or end them, and you can choose what is the healthiest choice for you in the relationship.

 How to leave a toxic relationship and how to fix a toxic relationship: our final thoughts